 Android Enterprise for Corporate Owned Devices

-In case of organizations who seek to provide corporate-owned devices to its employees, Android Enterprise offers several robust management features and security policies.
-Here, companies can follow two options – either to fully manage and control the devices (Android 5.0+) along with the apps and content, which are issued to the employees for work purpose, or to fully manage the devices with a work profile (Android 8.0+).
+In the case of organizations that seek to provide corporate-owned devices to their employees, Android Enterprise offers several robust management features and security policies.
+Here, companies can follow two options – either to fully manage and control the devices (Android 5.0+) along with the apps and content, which are issued to the employees for work purposes, or to fully manage the devices with a work profile (Android 8.0+).

-In case of fully managed deployments, the corporate-owned devices are solely used for just work purposes and the company IT admin can enforce a full range of management policies as well as device-level policies (not available to the work profiles) to control the entire device and its usage.
+In the case of fully managed deployments, the corporate-owned devices are solely used for just work purposes, and the company IT admin can enforce a full range of management policies as well as device-level policies (not available to the work profiles) to control the entire device and its usage.

 In the case of fully managed deployments with a work profile, the company does manage the entire corporate-owned device but allows the employees to use the device for both work and personal work.
 Here the work profile including work data and apps is kept separate and is managed by the company with stronger policy controls, and the personal profile including personal apps and data will also be controlled by the IT admin with a lighter set of policies.

-There is another type of deployment wherein company-a owned devices are used only for a particular kind of business purposes often called dedicated use.
-Here too, Android Enterprise offers a broad spectrum of management features that enable companies to deploy devices for multiple use cases like employee-facing devices used in harsh environments like mines and construction sites (rugged devices) and customer-facing devices (kiosks, mPOS and digital signages) used to fulfill specific business purposes.
+There is another type of deployment wherein company-owned devices are used only for a particular kind of business purpose often called dedicated use.
+Here too, Android Enterprise offers a broad spectrum of management features that enable companies to deploy devices for multiple use cases like employee-facing devices used in harsh environments like mines and construction sites (rugged devices) and customer-facing devices (kiosks, mPOS, and digital signages) used to fulfill specific business purposes.
 Dedicated devices can be locked into a single or multi-app kiosk mode.